kjmickey/sql-challenge/README.md

+# SQL-Challenge

-# sql-challenge bootcampspot.com homework due 2/1/21
+## bootcampspot.com homework due 2/1/21

 ### Step one of this homework required:
     examining CSV's